Blumlaut/ai-changelog-generator/README.md

 or Ollama, then pushes the result to a `generate-ai-changelog` branch.
 A pull request is opened or updated with the generated changelog.

+## Adding to your repository

+1. Copy the workflow from `.github/workflows/generate-changelog.yml` into your repository.
+2. Replace the `uses: ./` line with `uses: owner/ai-changelog-generator@main` or a pinned version.
+3. Provide your AI provider API key as a secret named `AI_API_KEY`.

 ## Usage

 Create a workflow similar to the example in `.github/workflows/generate-changelog.yml`: